-The project was officially approved twenty years later, in 1997, and construction began on a 16.5-mile-long (27 kilometer) ring that passed beneath the French-Swiss border capable of accelerating particles up to 99.99 percent the speed of light and smashing them together.
-Within the ring, 9,300 magnets guide packets of charged particles in two opposite directions at a rate of 11,245 times a second, finally bringing them together for a head-on collision.
+The project was officially approved 20 years later, in 1997, and construction began on the ring that passed beneath the French-Swiss border capable of accelerating particles up to 99.99% the speed of light and smashing them together.
+Within the ring, 9,300 magnets guide packets of charged particles in two opposite directions at a rate of 11,245 times a second, finally bringing them together for a head-on collision, according to CERN (opens in new tab).
 The facility is capable of creating around 600 million collisions every second, spewing out incredible amounts of energy and, every once in a while, an exotic and never-before-seen heavy particle.
 The LHC operates at energies 6.5 times higher than the previous record-holding particle accelerator, Fermilab's decommissioned Tevatron in the U.S.

 The LHC cost a total of $8 billion to build, $531 million of which came from the United States.
 More than 8,000 scientists from 60 different countries collaborate on its experiments.
-The accelerator first switched on its beams on September 10, 2008, colliding particles at only a ten-millionth of its original design intensity.
+The accelerator first switched on its beams on Sept.
+10, 2008, colliding particles at only a ten-millionth of its original design intensity.
+It turned off in 2018 for upgrades, and switched on again on April 22, 2022, with higher power and double the collision rate.
+The goal is to ramp up the energy of the collisions to a record-breaking 13.6 TeV.

-Before it began operations, some feared that the new atom smasher would destroy the Earth, perhaps by creating an all-consuming black hole.
+Before it began operations, there were fears that the new atom smasher would destroy Earth, perhaps by creating an all-consuming black hole.
 But any reputable physicist would state that such worries are unfounded.

 Over the last 10 years, the LHC has smashed atoms together for its two main experiments, ATLAS and CMS, which operate and analyze their data separately.
 This is to ensure that neither collaboration is influencing the other and that each provides a check on their sister experiment.
 The instruments have generated more than 2,000 scientific papers on many areas of fundamental particle physics.